 With this pack you’re getting an authentic licensed Les Paul offering the tones and playability you’d expect, while also including an amp and a number of other great accessories to get you started.

-The guitar that comes with the bundle is an Epiphone Les Paul Special II, an entry level, licensed copy of the Gibson Les Paul Special, so unlike the non-Epiphone/Gibson models on this list, you’ll actually see “Les Paul Model” on the headstock.
+The guitar that comes with the bundle is an Epiphone Les Paul Special II, an entry-level, licensed copy of the Gibson Les Paul Special.
+So unlike the non-Epiphone/Gibson models on this list, you’ll actually see “Les Paul Model” on the headstock.

 This is a slab body model, so like the ESP, there’s no maple cap, which does keep the weight lower.
 The scale length was correct to the style at 24.75”.

-The neck was made from maple, and surprisingly for a budget model, it even had a rosewood fretboard.
-The fretboard felt great, and looked better than the typical laurel you’d see at this price point.
-We liked that the frets were well finished, without any kind of burrs or sharp edges.
+The neck was made from maple and, surprisingly for a budget model, it even had a rosewood fretboard.
+The fretboard felt great and looked better than the typical laurel you’d see at this price point.
+We liked that the frets were well-finished, without any kind of burrs or sharp edges.
 The crowns weren’t highly polished, but they weren’t too scratchy, either.

-It had an alder body, which gave it a nice resonance, and kept tones a little brighter and snappier than you’d find on an all mahogany body LP.
-This design is quite clever, as it manages to come close to the kind of tones you’d get from a maple capped model, without the weight and added expense.
+It had an alder body, which gave it a nice resonance and kept tones a little brighter and snappier than you’d find on an all-mahogany body LP.
+This design is quite clever, as it manages to come close to the kind of tones you’d get from a maple-capped model, without the weight and added expense.

-To give you a little more info on the rest of the bundle, it came with a 10 watt practice amp, a gig bag, a tuner, instrument cable, and even a strap, giving you everything you need to get playing all in one box.
+To give you a little more info on the rest of the bundle, it came with a 10-watt practice amp, a gig bag, a tuner, instrument cable, and even a strap, giving you everything you need to get playing all in one box.

 The best value Gibson Les Paul, bar none.